Rui Costa (cyclist): 2012

 In 2012, Costa finished third in the General classification of the Tour de Romandie.
 He won stage 2 in the Tour de Suisse, took the race's lead and successfully defended the yellow jersey through the Tour.
-He hung on to his 14 seconds overall lead over second-placed Fränk Schleck in the last stage, where Schleck attacked on the slopes of the Glaubenberg Pass.
+He hung on to his 14-second overall lead over second-placed Fränk Schleck in the last stage, where Schleck attacked on the slopes of the Glaubenberg Pass.
 Schleck crested the climb with an advantage of a minute over Costa, but was reeled back in along the descent by the small group containing Costa.
-The pair finished the stage with the same time.
+The pair finished the stage at the same time.
 He said after the important win: "I want to dedicate this to the team, because my teammates worked magnificently all week.
 I have no words to describe it."
 Costa headed to the Tour de France, slated to ride in support of his leader Alejandro Valverde, but crashes and incidents plagued Valverde, who still managed to grab a stage win and finished 20th overall.
 Costa placed higher than his captain in the general classification at 18th.
 He then participated in the GP Ouest-France, where he settled for second place of the French classic.
-He escaped on the last climb of the day with 5 km to go, but 's Edvald Boasson Hagen passed him in the final kilometer, and Costa protected his second place as the surging peloton crossed the finish line on his heels.
+He escaped on the last climb of the day with 5 km to go, but 's Edvald Boasson Hagen passed him in the final kilometre, and Costa protected his second place as the surging peloton crossed the finish line on his heels.
 In September, he headed to the Canadian province of Quebec to take part in the two World Tour races held there.
 He took the third step of the podium in the Grand Prix Cycliste de Québec, winning the sprint of a group of 16 riders in hot pursuit of the two escapees, Simon Gerrans and Greg Van Avermaet, who finished four seconds ahead of Costa.
 Two days later, he aimed at defending his title in the Grand Prix Cycliste de Montréal, but finished eighth, once again with a 4-second deficit over the winner, Lars Petter Nordhaug.
 He concluded his season in China at the Tour of Beijing, scoring another top ten overall placing with ninth.